 The Department of Urology at the University of Wisconsin is home to research programs investigating mechanisms of disease, translating discoveries in the laboratory to clinical trials, and making experimental treatments available to our patients with complex and challenging conditions.
-Research funding is derived primarily from the National Institutes of Health and exceeds $2 million annually.
-In 2018, we were ranked #12 in NIH funding by the Blue Ridge Institute for Medical Research.
+The Department consistently has research funding of over $2.5 million annually.
+In 2020, we were ranked #15 in NIH funding by the Blue Ridge Institute for Medical Research.

 Basic research within the department is augmented by a dense array of research collaborations with investigators from a wide range of scientific disciplines both inside the medical school and on main campus.
 The portfolio of clinical research involves wide-ranging collaborations with other clinical departments.
 Our efforts in outcomes research and research in medical education continue to expand as do our international outreach and research collaborations.
 Financial support for formal research training of medical students, predoctoral students, and postdoctoral fellows is drawn from an array of training grants in which Urology faculty participate.